-- 1. NTIA should not try to find or promote a single solution - o Deal with sharing on a case-by-case basis. - o Find system-specific solutions (e.g., 3.5 GHz ship-borne radar) - o Ensure constraints are applied only where necessary. - O Start with a simple, yet scalable approach. - Work on confidence-building as we develop sharing approaches for various federal systems in various bands. - 2.
-Look for solutions that reflect current best practices - Focus on automating existing process for handling sensitive data in spectrum coordination rather than inventing new policies. - Ensure delegated authorities have clear guidelines as to what is sufficient to protect sensitive information.
-There is a body of academic research on the issues of spectrum assurance, including SAS vulnerabilities that decision makers should become familiar with.
+- 1. NTIA should not try to find or promote a single solution - o Deal with sharing on a case-by-case basis. - o Find system-specific solutions (e.g., 3.5 GHz ship-borne radar) - o Ensure constraints are applied only where necessary. - o Start with a simple, yet scalable approach. - o Work on confidence-building as we develop sharing approaches for various federal systems in various bands. - 2.
+Look for solutions that reflect current best practices - o Focus on automating existing process for handling sensitive data in spectrum coordination rather than inventing new policies. - Ensure delegated authorities have clear guidelines as to what is sufficient to protect sensitive information.
+There is a body of academic research on the issues of spectrum assurance, including SAS vulnerabilities that decision makers should become familiar with. - Monitor current research on sharing methodologies (e.g., DARPA's Shared Spectrum Access for Radar and Communications (SSPARC) program).